About Binghamton University

 College of Community and Public Affairs

 The College of Community and Public Affairs (CCPA) provides undergraduate and graduate programs to traditional and non-traditional full-time and part-time students.
-The college offers undergraduate degrees in human development (BS) and social work (BSW); master’s degree programs in human rights (MS), social work (MSW), public administration (MPA), and student affairs administration (MS); and a doctoral degree (PhD) in community research and action.
-The MSW and MPA are nationally accredited degrees.
-CCPA also offers master's degree programs in education (MA, MAT, MS, MSEd), Certificate of Advanced Studies (CAS) in the following: Community Schools, Educational Leadership, Adolescence Special Education, TESOL: CR ITI, and a doctoral degree in Educational Theory and Practice (EdD).
+The college offers undergraduate degrees in human development (BS) and social work (BSW); master’s degree programs in human rights (MS), public administration (MPA), social work (MSW), student affairs administration (MS); and a doctoral degree (PhD) in community research and action.
+The MPA and MSW are nationally accredited degrees.
+Certificate of Advanced Studies (CAS) offered in MPA are: Genocide and Mass Atrocity Prevention (GMAP), Local Government Management, and Nonprofit Management.
+In addition, master's degree programs are offered in public health (MPH) with Decker College of Nursing and Health Sciences and in sustainable communities (MA, MS) with Harpur College of Arts and Sciences.
+CCPA also offers master's degree programs in education (MA, MAT, MS, MSEd), Certificate of Advanced Studies (CAS) in: Community Schools, Educational Leadership, Adolescence Special Education, Teaching English to Speakers of Other Languages (TESOL: CR ITI), and a doctoral degree in Educational Theory, Research and Practice (EdD).

 The college comprises five departments: human development; public administration; social work; student affairs administration; and teaching, learning and educational leadership.
-In addition, the Institute for Justice and Well-Being is housed in the college as well.
+In addition, the Institute for Justice and Well-Being is also housed in the college.
 CCPA is strongly committed to community partnerships, and the synergies between theory and practice which underlie the teaching, research, scholarly productivity and public service of its departments.

 Decker College of Nursing and Health Sciences